VenturousStudios/Unreal-Engine-5-Extra-Documentation/Docs/Character/CharacterMovementComponentAsync.md

 - `DeltaTime`: The time elapsed since the last update.
 - `Friction`: The friction coefficient affecting movement.
 - `BrakingDeceleration`: The deceleration applied when braking.
-- `Output`: Reference to `FCharacterMovementComponentAsyncOutput` containing the character's velocity.
+- `Output`: Reference to `FCharacterMovementComponentAsyncInputOutput` containing the character's velocity.

 #### Behavior
 - Checks for conditions where braking should not be applied, such as zero velocity or when root motion is active.